Starmer's Slippery Council Tax Spin

-Starmer big play in this speech this morning called on council tax and social care levy hikes to be outlawed.
+Starmer’s big play in this speech this morning called on council tax and social care levy hikes to be outlawed.
 A move that stuck Guido as a welcome change of tune, given Sir Keir is on record saying councils should retain, not scrap taxes.
 In February, Starmer’s spokesperson told a Local Government Association hustings:

 “We need to give councils more ability to retain taxes.
 They should be able to introduce a ‘hotel tax’, if they introduce a Clean Air Zone, they should be able to retain some of the air passenger duty, they should be able to keep some of the landfill tax’.”